CK6853/CK6853/README.md

 ### 📫 How to reach me
 - If you've gotten here from my resume or my socials, please use those as a first point of contact.
 - If you've found me through one of my Discord bots, my username there is DarkPhoenix6853.
+Feel free to send me a DM.
 - Otherwise, I can be contacted at [sniper6853@hotmail.com](mailto:sniper6853@hotmail.com).
 It's not my primary address, so if you get spam-filtered I may not see it for a few days.